VAMPMANE/AK-Society-Scripts/README.md

 This is where you can find and use scripts created by AK Society for Roblox.

 **I am not responsible for any account bans or terminations; you are responsible for your own risks.**

+Here is the directory you can f ind my scripts at - https://github.com/VAMPMANE/AK-Society-Scripts/tree/main/Scripts